RutviShukla/Signify/SETUP.md

 For Chrome extension development:
 - After making changes, go to `chrome://extensions/`
-- Click the refresh icon on the Deaflix extension card
+- Click the refresh icon on the Signify extension card

 ## Next Steps